+A caring plan.
 A diagnosis of Alzheimer’s disease or other forms of dementia can be scary for both your aging loved one and your family.
 Memory Care at The Williamsburg Center on The Chesapeake campus in Newport News, VA, delivers the highest-quality Alzheimer’s and dementia care, nursing care and senior health services that promote dignity, independence and socialization in a stimulating environment.

+A solid foundation.
 The Chesapeake’s Cornerstone Memory Care program is the solid foundation on which the principles of care are set.
 It’s the building block that supports and empowers individuals through self-directed living.
 The Cornerstone program represents strength of community, the tradition of quality and the legacy of excellence.

-The Cornerstone program is how the individual can experience a vibrant life through seven guiding principles:
+Our unique Memory Carehelps individuals experience a vibrant life through seven guiding principles:

 - Purposeful living in a comfortable, safe environment